-6. Site visits for applications and enforcement investigations

-Stroud District Council Planners are now undertaking internal and external site visits where social distancing and other Covid secure measures can be complied with.
+Planning officers will continue to undertake external site visits where social distancing and other Covid secure measures can be complied with.

-Prior to each site visit, planning officers will:
+Prior to each planning application site visit, planning officers will:

-- Risk assess sites on a case by case basis and visits will only be made to those sites which officers are confident that social distancing can be complied with. **Later text**
+- Risk assess sites on a case by case basis and visits will only be made to those sites which officers are confident that social distancing can be complied with.